 Invitee – an invitee is a person who is invited to someone’s property for the benefit of the owner/possessor.
 An example of an invitee is a customer at a store.
 The owner/possessor of the property has a duty to exercise ordinary care to ensure the premises is reasonably safe.
 The owner/possessor must take steps to warn of dangerous conditions or make safe dangerous conditions that the owner/possessor actual knows of or should discovery.

-Social guest – a host has no obligation to make his or her home safer for guests and the host is not required to inspect the property to discover dangerous condition.
+Social guest – a host has no obligation to make his or her home safer for guests and the host is not required to inspect the property to discover dangerous conditions.
 However, if a host knows or should know that a dangerous condition exists the host must either warn of the condition or use reasonable care to make the condition safe.

-Licensee – a licensee is a person who is permitted to enter the property, but is not invited by the owner/possessor.
+Licensee – a licensee is a person who is permitted to enter the property but is not invited by the owner/possessor.
 Examples are salespeople or solicitors.
 If the owner/possessor of the property knows of a dangerous condition and could anticipate that the individual would not observe the condition then the owner/possess must either warn of the condition or make it reasonably safe.
-However, a owner/possessor does not have to look for hidden defects.
+However, an owner/possessor does not have to look for hidden defects.

-Trespasser – an owner or occupier of property owes a duty to a trespasser to refrain from acts which willfully injure the trespasser.
+Trespasser – an owner or occupier of a property owes a duty to a trespasser to refrain from acts that willfully injure the trespasser.
 However, an exception exists for those trespassers that are children.
 An owner or possessor of property is liable for harm to a trespassing child caused by an artificial condition if the owner/possessor knows or should know that children are likely to trespass on its property where the condition exists, the owner/possessor knows or should know that the condition could result in a risk of death or serious injury, the child did not discovery the condition or did not realize the risk associated with the condition, and the owner/possessor fails to act reasonably to eliminate the danger or protect minor trespassers.

 Premises liability cases, whether involving a trip and fall, slip and fall, inadequate lighting, an accident at an amusement park, store, friend’s home, or mall, can be complex and the law that applies to them is very nuanced.
 The premises liability attorneys at Cerussi & Gunn, P.C. have the skill, experience, and resources to properly investigate and pursue the case, hiring the best experts to a successful resolution.
-We understand the law that applies to premises liability cases and have the knowledge and resources to properly investigate and pursue your case all while taking the time to explain each step of your case to you.
+We understand the law that applies to premises liability cases and we have the knowledge and resources to properly investigate and pursue your case all while taking the time to explain each step of your case to you.